-When looking at the MPO in its entirety, 43% of the population is Hispanic.
-These highly dense areas of Hispanic population are clustered in the southeast portion of the MPO, with a significant group north of Highway 33 and small pockets in downtown Greenville.
-Most of the more rural areas of the MPO as well as Winterville and Ayden have less than 20% Hispanic population.
+When looking at the MPO in its entirety, an average of 3.85% of the population is Hispanic.
+Generally, the highly dense areas of Hispanic population are clustered in the southeast portion of the MPO, with a significant group north of Highway 33 and small pockets in downtown Greenville.
+Most of the more rural areas of the MPO as well as Winterville and Ayden have the lowest Hispanic populations.